Repayment plan: we know how to apply for it and other useful information

 When can I apply for a repayment plan?

-You can apply for a repayment plan in different situations.
+You can apply for a repayment plan in various situations.
 Both public and private entities can apply.
 The most common situations for which entities apply for a repayment plan include debts, taxes and foreclosures.

 • Taxes and fees: In the case of tax arrears, you can ask the tax office to spread the payments.
 The tax office may grant you a repayment plan, but you must clearly demonstrate that a lump sum payment would be liquidating for you.